Tureebluh/beerb/README.md

 ## Acknowledgments

 * I set out to make a program that streamers could use to play custom videos for their audience without the hassle of editing and rendering video through traditional means.
 I've included a few image sketchups showing the evolution of the software that's kind of neat to check out.

-* Huge thanks to family and friends that helped test and give feedback.
-The program wouldn't be where it is today otherwise.
+Learned a ton of things to put forward into new projects in the future.

 * You can download the Windows installer of BeeRB [here](https://www.tureebluh.com/beerb)